E-CAM/E-CAM-Library/Classical-MD-Modules/modules/contact_concurrences/readme.rst

     ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-This module deals with the analysis of contacts between protein residues based on "contact concurrences," i.e., what contacts occur simultaneously during a trajectory.
+This module deals with the analysis of contacts between parts of biomolecules based on "contact concurrences," i.e., what contacts occur simultaneously during a trajectory.
 This is useful when using contacts as a definition of a metastable state in a trajectory.

 Purpose of Module
 _________________

-Contact frequencies, as developed in the module :ref:`contact-map`, are a useful tool for studying proteins.
-However, they suffer from one problem when
+Contact frequencies, as developed in the module :ref:`contact-map`, are a useful tool for studying biomolecular systems, such as binding/unbinding of a ligand from a protein.
+However, they suffer from one problem when trying to use them to define metastable states: since they are averaged over time, they don't show time-dependent behavior.
+To identify a stable state, time-dependent behavior must be considered.

 For example, a particular contact pair might have a frequency of 0.1 during a 100ns trajectory.
 But this could be achieved in several ways.
-If the contact is randomly distributed through time, this contact probably isn't characteristic of a metastable state.
-On the other hand, if is it constantly present during the last 10 ns (and not otherwise present), it might represent a metastable state.
-More important, there might be multiple contacts that are *all* present during those last 10 ns.
-This module helps identify and analyze those concurrent contacts by providing a tool to visualize such concurrences.
+If the contact events are randomly distributed through time, this contact probably isn't characteristic of a metastable state.
+On the other hand, if the contact is constantly present during the last 10 ns (and not otherwise present), it might represent a metastable state.
+More importantly, there might be multiple contacts that are *all* present during those last 10 ns.
+Those concurrent contacts could be used to define a metastable state.
+This module helps identify and analyze those concurrent contacts by providing a tool to visualize them.

 ..
 TODO: example of that visualization